zackpi/proj-euler-z80/README.md

 * `mnemonic` is a word like "add" that indicates what the instruction does.
 * `args` is a comma-separated list of the arguments
 * `instr_data` is the hex code that the opcode assembles to (For `ret` this would be `C9`)
-* `size` is the total size that the opcode takes up in memory (can be any number > `instr_data`+`end_data`)
+* `size` is the number of bytes the instruction takes up in memory (can be greater than length of `instr_data`+`end_data`)
 * `class` and `extended` are not used and can be omitted unless you want to specify `end_data`
 * `end_data` is a single hex byte that will be placed after `instr_data` in the assembled bytecode

-SPASM's `.addinstr` code supports `instr_data` up to 8 bytes in size, but due to a conflict with SPASM's pass-one parser, literals of size greater than 4 bytes are not possible so the instr_data field is limited to 4 bytes.
+SPASM's `.addinstr` code supports `instr_data` up to 8 bytes in size, but due to a conflict with SPASM's pass-one parser, literals of size greater than 4 bytes are not possible so the `instr_data` field is limited to 4 bytes.
 However, as shown in the example below, 5 bytes are possible by specifying the single-byte `end_data` to be placed after a max-length `instr_data` segment.

 ```
+.nolist
 .addinstr swap A,B A8A8A8 3
 .addinstr supret "" C9C9C9C9 5 cls ext C9